 - Action Item – Identifying Sources of Funding / Wreck Pond Brook Watershed Regional Restoration Plan

 Potential funding sources shall be identified such as EPA (EPA CARE grants), Section 319(h) watershed restoration grants, Clean Water NJ funds, Infrastructure Trust loan/grant to fund capital improvements (sanitary and storm sewer upgrades – Action Item 3), replacement and repair of sewer laterals (Action Item 4), infrastructure inspection (video of sanitary sewer lines and laterals), and education and outreach (Action Item 8).
 Green Acres funding could potentially be used for purchase of stream buffers in upper watershed (Action Item 7).

-Eligibility for 319 funds is partly contingent on the Wreck Pond Brook Watershed Regional Plan/Watershed Based Implementation Plan being approved by Land Use Management - Division of Policy Implementation and Watershed Restoration.
+Eligibility for 319 funds is partly contingent on the Wreck Pond Brook Watershed Regional Plan/Watershed Based Implementation Plan being approved by NJDEP – Division of Water Monitoring and Standards, Bureau of Environmental Analysis, Restoration and Standards.
 A goal of Action Item 6 is to ensure that the restoration plan is approved.

 - Action Item – Identifying Land Use Cover/ Preserving Buffers in Upper Watershed

 One of the most important factors that can affect the quality of a surface-water body is the land use within its watershed.
 Using GIS satellite imagery, existing GIS Land Use Coverage layers and ground truthing (pollution source surveys), identify land uses and how those land uses may contribute to impairment of the Wreck Pond Watershed.
 Identify and inspect Animal Feeding Operations (horse, cattle, and poultry farms) to ensure proper nutrient management plans are in effect.
 Use GIS to identify parcels of open space available to preserve stream buffers in the upper watershed.